ghiscoding/angular-validation/readme.md

 [Plunker](http://plnkr.co/jADq7H)

 ## Tested with Protractor
-Angular-validation is now has a full set of End-to-End tests with Protractor, there is over 1000+ assertions, it starts by testing the original live demo page and then goes with a complete and full test suite of All Validators in both the Angular-Validation Directive and Service.
+Angular-validation now has a full set of End-to-End tests with Protractor, there is over 1300+ assertions, it starts by testing the original live demo page and then goes on with a complete test suite of All Validators in both the Angular-Validation Directive and Service.

 <a name="whyuseit"></a>
 Why use angular-validation?